🔍 공개 퀴즈 검색

 3. Tell stories, use vivid description, appeal to values, show human impact ✓

-4. Use only logic or reasoning
+4. Use only logic and reasoning

 How do you create logos?